Timothy Ruback Ph.D.

-Dr. Timothy J. Ruback is a Lecturer of Political Science in the Department of History and Political Science.
+Dr. Timothy J. Ruback is Assistant Professor of Political Science in the Department of Political Science.
 He has previously taught at Dartmouth College, Smith College, and Arizona State University (where he earned his Ph.D.).
 Professor Ruback is also directing the Maine Model United Nations Program (MeMUNC).
 He joined the staff at USM in 2015.

-This year at USM, Professor Ruback is teaching courses on the United Nations and on Border Politics, as well as an introductory course on International Relations.
-Other courses he has enjoyed teaching include: US Foreign Policy, Global Terrorism, International Theory, and The Global Politics of Soccer.
+Professor Ruback teaches courses on international politics including courses on the United Nations, Introduction to International Relations, Border Politics, US Foreign Policy, Global Terrorism, International Theory, and The Global Politics of Soccer.